elifesciences/refract/README.md

 **List conversion errors.**

-This Useful for debugging, since the converter might fail for some documents.
+This is useful for debugging, since the converter might fail for some documents.
 We're collecting the errors and are exposing them through a webservice.

 ```
 GET /errors